rambo/python-scpi/README.md

   - Instantiate `SCPIDevice` with the protocol
   - Use the asyncio eventloop to run the device methods (all of which are coroutines)

-Or if you're just playing around in the REPL use `DeviceWrapper` to hide the eventloop handling for traditional non-concurrent approach.
+Or if you're just playing around in the REPL use `AIOWrapper` to hide the eventloop handling for traditional non-concurrent approach.

 See <https://github.com/rambo/python-scpi/tree/master/examples> for more.